Torkiliuz/dc_uploader/README.md

 2. Unzip to desired directory.

-3. cd into the unzipped directory
+3. cd into the unzipped directory (not strictly necessary, but allows you to call install with just `./install.sh`)

 4. Run install.sh, which will install the necessary packages and python virtual environments.
 Run `install.sh -h` or `install.sh --help` for help.
 Running install.sh with no arguments will install in interactive mode, but the only thing the script will ask for is a domain name.
 The domain name can be provided with args:
    - `install.sh -d [fully qualified domain name]` or